anebz/cloud/Accreditations/aws_solutions_associate.md

 * SSO: single sign-on, central management of access to AWS accounts and resources
 * STS: security token service, create temporary credentials for AWS resources
 	- For OpenID Connect: Web Identity Federation
+	- Can be used for dealing with LDAP situations

 ## 5. Management